undistro/zora/README.md

 `token`, the target cluster's api-server must be reachable by the management cluster, and Metrics Server must be deployed on the target cluster.

-If you already have a kubeconfig and the Metrics Server deployed, skip to the [Create a secret with your kubeconfig](#create-a-secret-with-your-kubeconfig) section.
+If you already have Metrics Server deployed and a kubeconfig, skip to the [Create a secret with your kubeconfig](#create-a-secret-with-your-kubeconfig) section.

 #### Installing Metrics Server